 The History of the DoD

 The U.S. DoD goes back as far as 1775 when the Navy, Army, and Marine Corps were first established.
 In 1789, the War Department was established, which was the precursor to today’s Department of Defense.
-In 1790, the U.S. Coast Guard was established, followed by the Department of the Navy in 1798.
+In 1798, the Department of the Navy was also established and tasked with creating 6 frigates.

 In 1947, the National Military Establishment was created.
 The National Military Establishment was created to replace the War Department, which was then converted to the Department of the Army.
 The U.S. Air Force was established that same year, followed by the Department of the Air Force.